Let's plan!

 Tides & the living bay

-Safety note: don’t attempt a bay crossing without a licensed guide—there’s quicksand, channels, and a fast tide turn.
+Safety note: don’t attempt a bay crossing without a licensed guide—there’s quicksand, hidden channels, and a fast tide turn.
 We book English-speaking naturalist guides and handle the shuttle timing.

 Village life after dark